will62794/will62794.github.io/_drafts/2026-03-03-canonical-dist-protocols.markdown

 ### History Queries

-We can push this abstraction further, simplifying some actions to express their reads entirely in terms of *history queries*, rather than incrementally updating and reading an auxiiliary variable.
+We can push this abstraction further, simplifying some actions to express their reads entirely in terms of *history queries*, rather than incrementally updating and reading an auxiliary variable.
 For example, for the `BecomeLeader` action, it is really just waiting until the `votesGranted` variable has accumulated the right internal state so that it can safely transition to a leader state.
 If we ignore this variable entirely, we can express the action precondition with one big precondition query like this:

 <pre>
 <span style="color: green">\* Candidate i becomes a leader.</span>